vmware-tanzu/sources-for-knative/README.md

 The `Source` controller will periodically checkpoint its progress in the vCenter event stream ("history") by using a Kubernetes `ConfigMap` as storage backend.
 The name of the `ConfigMap` is `<name_of_source>-configmap` (see example below).

-Upon start, the controller will look for an existing checkpoint (`ConfigMap`) and, if a valid one is found, use its last event (timestamp) to start replaying the vCenter history stream from that point in time.
-The default history replay window is `5 minutes`, i.e. events within this time window will be replayed and sent to the `sink`.
 By default, checkpoints will be created every `10 seconds`.
 The minimum checkpoint frequency is `1s` but be aware of potential load on the Kubernetes API this might cause.

+Upon start, the controller will look for an existing checkpoint (`ConfigMap`).
+If a valid one is found, and if it is within the history replay window (`maxAgeSeconds`, see below), it will start replaying the vCenter event stream from the timestamp specified in the checkpoint's `"lastEventKeyTimestamp"` key.
+If the timestamp is older than `maxAgeSeconds`, the controller will start replaying from `maxAgeSeconds` before the current vCenter time (UTC).
+If there is no existing checkpoint, the controller will not replay any events, regardless of what value is in `maxAgeSeconds`.
+This is to ensure that when upgrading from an earlier version of the controller where checkpointing was not implemented, no events will be accidentally replayed.

 Checkpointing is useful to guarantee **at-least-once** event delivery semantics, e.g. to guard against lost events due to controller downtime (maintenance,